krprzenioslo/Hystrixwiki2/How-it-Works.md

 <a name="flow8" />
 ### 8. Get the Fallback

-Hystrix reverts to the fallback whenever a command execution fails: when an exception is thrown by `construct()` or `run()` (6.), when the command is short-circuited because the circuit is open (4.), or when the command&#8217;s thread pool and queue or semaphore are at capacity (5.).
+Hystrix reverts to the fallback whenever a command execution fails: when an exception is thrown by `construct()` or `run()` (6.), when the command is short-circuited because the circuit is open (4.), when the command&#8217;s thread pool and queue or semaphore are at capacity (5.), or when the command has exceeded its timeout length.

 The fallback provides a generic response, without any network dependency, from an in-memory cache or via other static logic.